 The Tormey Law Firm is comprised of a group of highly experienced criminal defense and drunk driving (DWI) attorneys who have served on behalf of countless clients throughout New Jersey, in municipalities such as Montvale, Ridgewood, and Elmwood Park.
 The firm’s founding partner, Travis J. Tormey, and the seasoned attorneys on his staff appear in both Superior and Municipal Courts throughout Bergen County and northern New Jersey every day, as they tirelessly fight for the rights of those charged with offenses including check fraud, robbery, and burglary.
 In fact, Mr. Tormey was featured in the Daily Record in Morris County regarding several shoplifting cases he handled and the immigration consequences and penalties involved.

-With offices conveniently located in Hackensack and Morristown, the talented criminal defense team at The Tormey Law Firm is available immediately to assist you.
+With offices conveniently located in Hackensack just moments from the Bergen County Superior Court and Hackensack Municipal Court, the talented criminal defense team at The Tormey Law Firm is available immediately to assist you.
 If you or someone you love has been charged with a criminal offense or motor vehicle violation in Bergen County, New Jersey, call (201)-330-4979 for a free consultation.

 Receiving Stolen Property in New Jersey: N.J.S.A.
 2C:20-7

 In New Jersey, N.J.S.A.
 2C:20-7 governs charges for receiving stolen property.
 The statute provides, in pertinent part:

 a.
 Receiving.
 A person is guilty of theft if he knowingly receives or brings into this State movable property of another knowing that it has been stolen, or believing that it is probably stolen.
 It is an affirmative defense that the property was received with purpose to restore it to the owner.
 “Receiving” means acquiring possession, control or title, or lending on the security of the property.